 I rediscovered my love for running in 2013 when I spent the summer in New York City.
 In 2014, I decided it was time to run my first race and signed up for a 10k in Central Park.
 New York City is one of the few places in the world where I can’t get enough of running and already look forward to my sunset run when I wake up, or go to bed wearing my running clothes because I am eagerly awaiting my morning run through Central Park.
 Eventually, I decided to make NYC my home base, and when I first moved to the Big Apple, I moved around a lot and got to discover a number of different neighborhoods – which also allowed me to try a bunch of different running routes.
-Since the New York Marathon is only a couple of weeks away, I thought I’d share my favorite running routes in the Big Apple with you, but let me talk about running gear crush first: Fabletics!
+Since the New York Marathon is only a couple of weeks away, I thought I’d share my favorite running routes in the Big Apple with you.

 1 Riverside Park | Along the Hudson River